njnelso/Team-Niner-Inc/README.md

 ### Python
 This project starts with the python script [AccessCtrl.pyw](https://github.com/njnelso/Team-Niner-Inc/blob/main/AccessCtrl.pyw)

 Using PySimpleGUI, we built a GUI with User Inputs and dropdown menus to fill out an employee's information.
+The extension .pyw allows the script to run from the desktop without needing a console.
+Simply double click to open the GUI.

 ![alt text](https://github.com/njnelso/Team-Niner-Inc/blob/main/Pic1.png?raw=true)

+Example of a form filled out

 ![alt text](https://github.com/njnelso/Team-Niner-Inc/blob/main/Pic2.png?raw=true)